 Our spacious room boasted floor-to-ceiling windows that provided great views of Romare Bearden Park.
 The room was dressed in rich hues of purple, gray and pops of green with accents of crystal, polished marble and deep mahogany.
 Our master bathroom at home is about the size of a typical hall closet, so our wet room bathroom with a tub/shower enclosure was a real treat.
 In addition, the shower was stocked with full-size Atelier Bloem shampoo, conditioner and body wash.

 Other hotel amenities include in-room yoga mats, a well-equipped fitness center and free use of the hotel’s PUBLIC bikes.
 We enjoyed pre-dinner charcuterie and wine during the complimentary social hour from 5 p.m. to 6 p.m.
-It was well attended and was a nice opportunity to mingle with other guests, some of whom were also enjoying a Charlotte staycation.
+It was well attended and was a nice opportunity to mingle with other guests.

 After dinner we made our way to the hotel’s popular rooftop bar, Merchant + Trade.
 Here you’ll find a bevy of local craft beers, unique cocktails, varied small plates and Instagram-worthy views of the city.

-Located on the first floor of the Ascent apartment building next to Romare Bearden Park, Haymaker focuses on local and Appalachian-inspired cuisine, making it the perfect place for a Charlotte staycation meal.
+Located on the first floor of the Ascent apartment building next to Romare Bearden Park, Haymaker focuses on local and Appalachian-inspired cuisine.
 Its airy dining space and mid-century modern style blended with simple modern accents creates a charming backdrop for a memorable meal.
 The menu showcases small plates of foraged mushroom toast and crispy pork belly, large plates of wild caught NC grouper and roasted lamb shoulder for two, and desserts like almond plum cake and pineapple coconut tart.
 Their weekend brunch is popular, too.
 Brunch items include the fried green tomato BLT, cornmeal fried catfish and Dutch baby — an heirloom cornmeal pancake with sorghum butter, bourbon macerated raspberries and candied pecans.